Man working from home with puppy

 (many stores sell this data)

-This data is all put together, or aggregated, and connected to individuals’ profiles on the site.
-Depending on the site, visitors may be able to look up some information for free, and pay for additional information.
+This data is collected, or aggregated, and connected to individuals’ profiles on the site.
+Depending on the site, visitors may be able to look up some information for free.
+They can then pay for additional information.

 Woman using laptop and cat